There’s a phrase in landlord-tenant law called “normal wear and tear” and it’s very difficult to define.

 If you like to steam clean the carpet between tenants, then you can’t charge the prior tenant since you normally clean the carpet anyway.

-But if the tenant stained the carpet so badly that normal carpet cleaning doesn’t work, you can probably charge to replace the carpet – or at least to cost to replace the remaining life expectancy.
+But if the tenant stained the carpet so badly that normal carpet cleaning doesn’t work, you can probably charge to replace the carpet—or at least the cost to replace the remaining life expectancy.
 That’s right, you typically can’t charge the full replacement for carpet unless it was already brand new.
-If the carpet were so old and worn out that it needed replacing anyway, you can’t charge your tenant.
+If the carpet was so old and worn out that it needed replacing anyway, you can’t charge your tenant.

 Listen to a related podcast episode: